RADAR-CNS/RADAR-Data-Dictionary/README.md

 # RADAR-Data-Dictionary
-Versioning for Redcap Data Dictionaries for RADAR-CNS projects
+Versioning for Redcap Data Dictionaries for RADAR-CNS projects, these are used to create the JSON configuration file that defines the aRMT apps questionnaires.

 Instructions
 -------------